Why I Picked A Swiss Grandfather

 I looked again, and heard the young boy, Conrad Bollinger was his name, saying Good-bye to his friends for he was leaving for America.
 I jumped up quickly.
 “But, he’s going to America,” I said to the Angel.

 “That’s right” she answered, “there’s a new county over there—it needs the best that the rest of the world can give so that it can grow.
 Your Grandfather will have the ideas and ideals of the oldest democracy in the world as he establishes his home and family in a new democracy, which is trying to get over it’s growing pains.”

 I must have fallen off to sleep then and it was some thirty years later when I awakened.
 I looked down again and this time I saw America.
 It took no time to find the young Conrad, but was much older now.
 He had fought in the American Civil War and was working for the Government of the United States.

 My Guardian Angel appeared again, “Now,” she said, you can even see your mother.”

 I looked carefully until I saw four children in their teens, three girls and a boy.
 They are your Grandfather’s children,” said my Guardian Angel, “the second from the youngest—Margaret is her name—will someday be your Mother.”

 I rocked and hummed again, I felt good.
 I wondered if I would look a little like Margaret when I became an earthly child.
 I thought, who could have picked out a better country than America in all this world, with a better background than one stemming from Switzerland.
 In fact, I felt pretty lucky.
 I had already seen both my Grandfather and my mother.

 Again, I must have fallen asleep and the next thing I knew I woke up in Flatbush, Brooklyn, New York in the United States of America and someone said, “It’s a girl”

-With much pride and love to my Nana, your work will not be forgotten!
+With much pride and love to my Nana, you and your work will not be forgotten!